mongodb/mongo-php-driver/CONTRIBUTING.md

 ./scripts/update-sbom.sh
 ```

-This script will generate a purl file with our dependencies, then run the
+This script will generate a temporary purl file with our dependencies, then run
-internal silkbomb tool to update the SBOM.
+the internal silkbomb tool to update the SBOM.
 Note that you need to have docker
-installed and have access to Artifactory in order to run this.
+installed in order to run this.

 #### Test and commit your changes